pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/ImageSerializationPlugin.md

 # Image Serialization Plugin

-Image Serialization Plugin is a plugin based on the PluginAPI, it provides support for encoding and decoding images.
-It leverages the plugin architecture to extend its support for different image formats without needing to modify the core system.

-Plugins that conform to the `ImageSerializationPlugin` protocol can be registered into the `PluginRegistry` and used to encode or decode images in different formats, such as PNG, JPEG, WebP, HEIC, and more.

-When a plugin supporting a specific image format is available, the `ImageSerializer` can dynamically choose the correct plugin based on the image format required, ensuring modularity and scalability in image handling.

-# Image Serialization Plugin

 The **Image Serialization Plugin** extends the functionality of the SnapshotTesting library by enabling support for multiple image formats through a plugin architecture.
 This PluginAPI allows image encoding and decoding to be easily extended without modifying the core logic of the system.

 ## Overview